nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 In cases where Evidence does not exactly match Reference Values, the operator definition determines the expected data types of the operands.
-Expected Verifier behavior is defined in {{sec-intel-verifier-profile}}
+Expected Verifier behavior is defined in {{sec-intel-appraisal-algorithm}}

 ### The tee-advisory-ids-type Measurement Extension {#sec-tee-advisory-ids-type}